How to build your custom GPT apps

 How to start to build an app in Streamlit?

-The first thing what you have to do is to take care that python and streamlit is installed on your device.
-Streamlit can easily installed via pip installed streamlit.
-When this is done you can launche the minimal app.
-To do this you can create a file you name app.py and then insert only need two lines of code:
+The first thing you have to do is make sure that Python and Streamlit are installed on your device.
+Streamlit can be easily installed via pip install streamlit.
+When this is done you can launch the minimal app.
+To do this you can create a file named app.py and then insert only two lines of code:

 import streamlit as st